Music A Level

 YEAR 12

-Students will study the history of Western art music, focusing on The Development of the Symphony 1750-1830 for Area of Study A: The Western Classical tradition.
-This will include the study of one set work: Symphony No. 104 in D major, ‘London’, by Haydn, an overview study of a second work (Symphony no 4 in A major ‘Italian’ by Mendelssohn) and composition exercises, in preparation for composition work in the classical style in Year 13.
+Students will study the history of Western art music, focusing on The Development of the Symphony 1750-1900 for Area of Study A: The Western Classical tradition.
+This will include the study of one set work: Symphony No. 104 in D major, ‘London’, by Haydn, an overview study of a second work and composition exercises, in preparation for composition work in the classical style in Year 13.
+Students will also begin to study Area of Study B: Rock and Pop 1960-2000 (including pop, rock, soul, funk and folk), which will be taught through a range of listening and practical activities, with regular opportunities to perform in class and experiment with composing in a range of related styles.

 YEAR 13